 Girouettes....... wind vanes..... devices that will turn around in the wind......I like how these are named in french, because of the association the word girouette has with "rotating", but that is an incorrect association, because etymologically girouette comes from Anglo-Norman wire-wite.

-If you want to see a wonderful collection of home made rotating devices, you will find one in the small community of Bosgouet in Normandy, France.
+A nice collection of homemade rotating devices can be seen from the street in the small community of Bosgouet in Normandy, France.

 Life and work

-These girouettes and rotating creations have been constructed by Yves Floc'h (19??), who had different jobs in the black-smith profession and later in his life he worked as a fireman (experiencing a gas explosion in 1963) and an operator in an enterprise.
+These girouettes and other rotating devices have been constructed by Yves Floc'h (born around 1938) who had various jobs in the blacksmith profession and later in his life worked as a fireman (experiencing a gas explosion in 1963) and as an operator in an enterprise.

 Floc'h began making his kinetic constructions in 1995, probably when he became retired.
 There is a story that says he wanted to do something so as not to get bored.

-He used all kinds of recycled material, old parts of lawn mowers, bicycles, cars, accessories of machines that are used in and around the house, and so on, all painted in bright colours.
+He used all kinds of recycled material, old parts of lawn mowers, bicycles, cars, accessories of machines that are used in and around the house, and so on, all painted in bright colors.

 * Pascale Lemare, Normandie Insolite, (Ed Bonneton), 2005

-* Weblog Pascal Levaillant (May 2011) with pictures
+* Weblog of Pascal Levaillant (May 2011) with pictures

 can be seen from the street